Banner (Australian rules football): Banners outside the AFL

 It is common for junior clubs to prepare small banners when one of their players is playing a milestone game.
 This arises from the fact that banners are much loved by children when they go to the football, and clubs like to oblige their desires.
 Junior milestone banners are generally no bigger than 2×3 m, and the team usually lines up to form a guard of honour for the player before he bursts through his own banner.

 In 1983, The Balranald Roos Football Club had a Grand Final banner measuring 7 metres high x 23 metres wide.
 On one side it read, "History in the Making".
 On the reverse side, "Bring It On Home".
 It was created by Richmond Cheer Squad, in recognition of retired VFL player Jim Jess, who was then playing for Balranald.

 The Melbourne Storm come through a banner when they take to the field at their home ground, AAMI Park and at their old ground, Olympic Park.
 Banners have never been a part of the NRL, but cheer squads from Melbourne were keen to bring the AFL practice into their adopted sport, as Victoria, in particular Melbourne, is Australian Rules Football heartland.

+In American College football, banners are used by some teams such as Michigan.
+However, generally these banners are shorter and held aloft for players to jump and touch, as opposed to running through.